By:

 A building envelope is a physical separator between the conditioned and unconditioned environment of a building, including the resistance to air, water, heat, light, and noise transfer.

-Thermal envelope is one of the key elements of a passive or a low energy house.
-Most important parts of the thermal envelope include outer walls, roof, foundation, windows, and doors.
-The purpose of the thermal envelope is to prevent heat transfer form interior of a house to its exterior in the winter and vice versa in the summer.
+A thermal envelope is one of the key elements of a passive or low-energy house.
+The most important parts of the thermal envelope include outer walls, roof, foundation, windows, and doors.
+The purpose of the thermal envelope is to prevent heat transfer from the interior of a house to its exterior in the winter and vice versa in the summer.

-Most villas are designed to have 20 to 40 percent of window-towall by taking into consideration the architecture and day lighting aspects.
-Selection of suitable glazing by taking into consideration of architectural parameters could benefit the occupants during operation.
+Most villas are designed to have 20 to 40 per cent window-towall by taking into consideration the architecture and daylighting aspects.
+Selection of suitable glazing by taking into consideration architectural parameters could benefit the occupants during operation.

 Prior to the start of the design, it is essential to focus on the orientation and distribution of the window-to-wall ratio (WWR).
 Following are the few points to be considered during the concept stage of the project: